 In general, you want to go for quality ingredients as much as possible.
 With organ meats and offal, it’s a priority.

 Grass fed beef liver, organic chicken liver, and pastured pork liver are good options.
+Take a deeper dive into the top two choices: beef liver vs. chicken liver.
+Give each a taste test to find your favorite.

 Use my guide on Where to Buy Liver for ways to connect with local ranchers and food producers that have the quality and freshness you’re after.